ajaygunalan/ajaygunalan.github.io/_includes/research.md

 **2. [Mathematics for Robotics](../projects/math_for_robotics.html)**

-Working with Robots for the last one year, I gained considerable knowledge in Software Development, Basic Electronics and gained high-level intuition of various research topics but when I try to read research paper (of on-hold Project), I often get stuck due to lack of knowledge on some advanced Mathematical concepts and I didn't find any resource which focuses on Advanced Math for Robotic, so the goal is to create a intuitive understanding on various Mathematical Concepts needed for Robotics such that it is easier for Engineer to delve into Robotics Research.
+Working with Robots for the last one year, I gained considerable knowledge in Software Development, Basic Electronics and gained high-level intuition of various research topics but when I try to read research paper (of on-hold Project), I often get stuck due to lack of knowledge on some advanced Mathematical concepts and I didn't find any resource which focuses on Advanced Math for Robotic, so I decided to create resource for an intuitive understanding on various Mathematical Concepts needed for Robotics such that it is easier for an Engineer to delve into Robotics Research.

 ---